JEFFERSON WOMEN'S GOLF LEAGUE

 The boundary fence surrounding Jefferson may come into play on holes #1, #3, #6, #7, #8 and #9.
 If your ball comes to rest in bounds close to the fence, but unplayable, you may drop a ball within two club lengths of the fence (no nearer the hole), no penalty.

-The marked areas with tall grass and/or wild flowers on hole 1 (on the hill to the right), hole 2 (left side and far right side) and hole 4 (at the fairway turn) are environmental areas (No Play Zones).
-If your ball goes into these areas, Do not retrieve your ball.
+The marked area with tall grass, bushes and wild flowers which comes into play on holes 1, 2 and 4 is an environmental area (No Play Zone).
+If your ball goes into this area, Do not enter to retrieve your ball.
 Drop another ball within 2 club lengths of where the ball entered the No Play Zone, no closer to the hole.
 A one stroke penalty applies.

 Cross Hole Hits:

-On hole 4, if your ball goes into the penalty area (water) on your first shot, drop a ball within two club lengths of where your ball entered the penalty area, no closer to the hole.
-A one stroke penalty applies.
+If your ball goes into the red staked penalty area (water) on your first shot, drop a ball within two club lengths of where your ball entered the penalty area, no closer to the hole.
+Or you may drop a ball on a line that goes through the spot where the ball entered the penalty area and the hole.
+A one stroke penalty applies for either option.
 If your ball goes into the penalty area on any shot other than your tee shot, or other than a shot made from beyond the drop zone, proceed to the drop zone.
 A one stroke penalty applies.
 If a shot made from the drop zone, or past the drop zone goes into the penalty area, drop a ball within two club lengths of the point where the ball entered the penalty area (no closer to the hole).
 A one stroke penalty applies.

 Areas that are mulched and have shrubs and or/flowers planted in them are considered ground under repair.
 Please drop a ball within one club length of any edge of the bed (no closer to the hole).
 No Penalty.